 Mvto for your interest in Native books for young readers.
 Please be sure to prioritize books by Native/First Nations authors and illustrators as well as recently published titles.

-Overall, children’s and young adult books with Native American Indian characters and themes have improved dramatically since I was a kid.
-We have a lot more to pick from than the Sacajewea and Pocahontas biographies, the tales of “savagery” on the prairie.
+The selection of children’s and young adult books with Native characters and themes has improved dramatically since I was a kid.
+We have a lot more to pick from than the largely inaccurate biographies of Sacagewea and Amonute (Pocahontas), far better stories than the stereotyped tales of “savagery” on the prairie.

-- Ensure the personal libraries of our children (and those we love) include quality books with Native themes (and make sure they have access to others at their libraries).
+- Ensure that the personal libraries of children and teens include quality Indigenous books (and make sure they have access to others at their libraries).

-- Educate ourselves and our children about today’s Native people and nations.
+- Educate yourself and your children and teens about today’s Native people and tribal Nations.

-- Advocate for accurate, integrated representation of Native peoples, contemporary issues, and history in school curriculums (through books, Native speakers, films, and more).
+- Advocate for accurate, integrated representation of Native peoples, contemporary issues, and history in school curriculum (through books, Native speakers, films, and more).

 - Encourage and support Native storytellers, authors, and illustrators.

-- Honor our commitments to the education of all children, including Native children.
+- Honor our commitment to the education of Native children and teens.